giovortu/ESPNOW_lib/README.md

 ## Before using this code
 Do not forget to turn on monitor mode and choose the right channel on your wireless interface card.

-Here is a exmaple on how to do it :
+Here is a example on how to do it :
 ```
 sudo ifconfig wlps20 down
 sudo iwconfig wlps20 mode monitor